No Count Sarah

-No Count Sarah is a 1958 studio album by the American jazz singer Sarah Vaughan.
+No Count Sarah is a studio album by the American jazz singer Sarah Vaughan released in August 1959.

 The title refers to the fact that Vaughan was accompanied by the Count Basie Orchestra, but without Count Basie.
-Reviewing the album for Allmusic, Scott Yanow gave it a four-and-a-half stars rating and called it "one of the best of all Sarah Vaughan recordings.
+Reviewing the album for AllMusic, Scott Yanow gave it a four-and-a-half stars rating and called it "one of the best of all Sarah Vaughan recordings.
 Highly recommended".
 It features "astounding vocalese" from Vaughan on tracks including "Smoke Gets in Your Eyes" and "No 'Count Blues".